 - Each team shall consist of at least four but not more than eight Scouts.
 A pack/troop may enter as many teams as they wish.
 However, the team that signs in must stay together for all events, including the races.
 No substitutions from other teams are permitted.

 - Each person brings two 10 oz. cans of soup (tomato or broth-based) for the traditional soup pot.
 A lunch and snacks to eat between events are also recommended.

 - Scouts get a unique Klondike patch for attending the event, and each team will receive a participation ribbon.
 There will be 1st, 2nd, and 3rd place ribbons for Scout and Webelos teams at each activity as well as trophies for the overall winners.

 Please direct questions to your Scoutmaster, Cubmaster, or Mark Jordan 206-618-7732 (contact).
-Download the flyer and guide for additional information.
+Download the Klondike Derby Flyer and Klondike Derby Guide for additional information.
 Current Snoqualmie Pass driving conditions are available here.